mmisw/mmiorr-docs/docs/gettingstarted.md

 <img class="smallfloatright" alt="Sign-in window" src="../img/cor/cor-sign-in-window-20160828.png">
 **1-B. Log in**

 You can access all publicly visible ontologies (see next section) without logging in.
 To change content, or see ontologies private to you or your group listed in the browse page, you must log in.
-(If you do not have an account, see *C. Create an account* below.)
+(If you do not have an account, see *1-C. Create an account* below.)

 If you are not yet signed in, click the "Sign in" link in the main ORR page, and enter your account information.